 Stop Profiling and Start Predicting

 Not familiar with CDPs?
-A CDP allows marketers and customer success teams to collect and unify first-party dataFirst-party data is the data that a company collects itself instead of acquiring it from other sources.
-For example, data on visits to the company’s… More.
+A CDP allows marketers and customer success teams to collect and unify first-party data.
 With that combined data, you can build a comprehensive view of each of your customers.

 From a marketing perspective, a tool like a CDP can be extremely useful.
 Teams can build enriched profiles and personas to support personalized marketing campaigns, identify high-value customers, and build look-alike audiences.